 What if I want to cancel for other reasons?

-If none of the scenarios above fit your situation it’s not the end of the world.
+If none of the scenarios above fit your situation you're not out of options.
 You always have a right to cancel, it’s just that it might mean accepting a fee to do so.
 If you feel you have a right to leave without penalty then you should contact the provider and explain and, if necessary, pursue it as a complaint.

 Will it cost money to cancel my broadband contract early?